Skip to main content

 • Names only accept alphabet letters, numbers, dots, and dashes.

-The policy for values is more flexible, but you can not use exclamation marks (!), whitespaces ( ), single quotes ('), double quotes ("), or asterisks (*), because they are used to compare label values in health alerts and templates.
+The policy for values is more flexible, but you cannot use exclamation marks (!), whitespaces ( ), single quotes ('), double quotes ("), or asterisks (*), because they are used to compare label values in health alerts and templates.

 Do you have any feedback for this page?
 If so, you can open a new issue on our netdata/learn repository.